 This prospectus is part of a registration statement on Form F-1 filed with the SEC by Sono Group N.V.
 The Selling Shareholder named in this prospectus may, from time to time, sell the securities described in this prospectus in one or more offerings.
 This prospectus includes important information about us, the securities being offered by the Selling Shareholder and other information you should know before investing.
 Any prospectus supplement may also add, update, or change information in this prospectus.
 If there is any inconsistency between the information contained in this prospectus and any prospectus supplement, you should rely on the information contained in that particular prospectus supplement.
 This prospectus does not contain all of the information provided in the registration statement that we filed with the SEC.
 You should read this prospectus together with the additional information about us described in the section below entitled "Where You Can Find Additional Information."
-You should rely only on information contained in this prospectus supplement and any related free writing prospectus.
-We have not, and the Selling Shareholder has not, authorized anyone to provide you with information different from that contained in this prospectus, any prospectus, any prospectus, any prospectus supplement and any related free writing prospectus is accurate only as of the date on the front cover of the prospectus.
+You should rely only on information contained in this prospectus, any prospectus supplement and any related free writing prospectus.
+We have not, and the Selling Shareholder has not, authorized anyone to provide you with information different from that contained in this prospectus, any prospectus supplement and any related free writing prospectus.
+The information contained in this prospectus is accurate only as of the date on the front cover of the prospectus.
 You should not assume that the information contained in this prospectus is accurate as of any other date.

-We have historically conducted our business through Sono Motors GmbH, which became a wholly- owned subsidiary of Sono Group N.V. after a corporate reorganization: We were incorporated pursuant to the laws of The Netherlands as Sono Motors Finance B.V. on October 23, 2020 as a wholly-owned subsidiary of Sono Motors GmbH.
+We have historically conducted our business through Sono Motors GmbH, which became a whollyowned subsidiary of Sono Group N.V. after a corporate reorganization: We were incorporated pursuant to the laws of The Netherlands as Sono Motors Finance B.V. on October 23, 2020 as a wholly-owned subsidiary of Sono Motors GmbH.
 As part of the corporate reorganization that was completed on November 27, 2020, our then-existing shareholders contributed all of their shares in Sono Motors GmbH to Sono Motors Finance B.V. in exchange for newly issued ordinary shares of Sono Motors Finance B.V.
 In addition, the sole issued and outstanding ordinary share in Sono Motors Finance B.V. at that time, which was held by Sono Motors GmbH, was cancelled (ingetrokken).
 As a result, Sono Motors GmbH became a wholly-owned subsidiary of Sono Motors Finance B.V. and the then-existing shareholders of Sono Motors GmbH became the shareholders of Sono Motors Finance B.V.
 Also on November 27, 2020, Sono Motors Finance B.V. was converted into a public company with limited liability under Dutch law (naamloze vennootschap), and changed its legal name from Sono Motors Finance B.V. to Sono Group N.V.
-A portion of the newly issued ordinary shares of Sono Group N.V. are being offered hereby.
+A portion of the newly issued ordinary shares of Sono Group N.V. was also converted into high voting shares in the share capital of Sono Group N.V.
+Only the ordinary shares of Sono Group N.V. are being offered hereby.